jcorner1/Unidata_Workshop2023/README.md

 Furthermore, a historic period of data from 1990 to 2005 is provided as a baseline to be used as a comparative tool of the same data type/format.
 For access to these data, please contact Victor Gensini (information provided at the bottom of the page).
 For more information, please read the data paper <a href="https://link.springer.com/article/10.1007/s00382-022-06306-0">here</a>.

 ## Methods
 During a discussion during the workshop, the idea of making these methods malleable or to state it plainly... make it so this work is simple enough for a user so they can be changed/deleted/added as seen fit.
 For example, this work uses a CNN to classify convective mode within reflectivity images from model data.
 However, another person might want to use a CNN to classify different cloud regimes in GOES-17 imagery.
 Therefore, these methods are explained to a length to allow a user that has decent expercience with Python but might have fairly low expercience with machine learning.
+The goal of this section is to provide explanation on not only the code provided, but to explcity state which lines are essentail and which can be changed.

 ### Machine Learning
 A deep-learning technique called a Convolutional Neural Network (CNN) is employed to classify convective mode.
 To use a CNN however, a person would first need to train the model.
 Input images centered on the particular convective object (i.e., thunderstorm) are sized 136 by 136 pixels.
 A traditional training/validation/testing split of (will be listed later) is done to ensure the model performs as best as it can.